raulington/personal_website/README.md

 # Personal Website

-This is the code used to make my personal website used.
-My website showcases my portfolio and it is written using JSX, Sass, and Html.
+This is the code used to make my personal website.
+The website showcases my portfolio and it is written using JSX, Sass, and HTML.